vearutop/flatjsonl/README.md

 Keys for nested elements are declared with dot-separated syntax (same as in `jq`), array indexes are enclosed in `[x]`, e.g. `.deeper.subProperty.[0].foo`.

-String values are checked for JSON contents and are also traversed if JSON is found.
+String values are checked for JSON contents and are also traversed if JSON is found (with `-extract-strings` flag).

 If `includeKeys` is not empty in [configuration file](#configuration-file), first pass is skipped.